-According to your soil test report, you need to start a little earlier if you want to make your homemade fertilizer.
+According to your soil test report, you must start a little earlier to make your homemade fertilizer.
 Therefore, you must begin composting in the fall to catch up to the following spring season.

-If you are using only kitchen waste, it will take 45 to 90 days to break it down.
+If you use only kitchen waste, it will take 45 to 90 days to break it down.

 How much does it cost to make my organic fertilizer?